Hendrix-CS/csci151/index.md

 <hr>
 # Coursework

 Each student has **four late days** to spend throughout the semester as they wish.
 Simply inform the instructor any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
 Multiple late days may be used on the same assignment.
 There are no partial late days; turning in an assignment 2 hours late or 20 hours late will both use 1 late day.
-Note that late days are intended to cover both normal circumstances (you simply want more time to work on the assignment) and exceptional circumstances (you get sick, travel for a game or family obligation, *etc.*).
 After you have used up your late days, late assignments will receive at most half credit.
-All work must be completed the day before final grades are due.
-**You must be in communication with me when assignments are late.**
+All work must be completed the day before final grades are due. **You must be in communication with me when assignments are late.**

+{% include note.html content="Note that late days are intended to cover both normal circumstances (you simply want more time to work on the assignment) and exceptional circumstances (you get sick, travel for a game or family obligation, *etc.*)." %}

 ## <a name="labs">Labs</a>: 240 points